tgianko/deemon/README.md

 * `umount`   (version 2.20.1)
 * `rmmod`    (version 15)

+Additionally, our scripts require:
+* `netcat` for OpenBSD (traditional netcat will not work, see Issue #43)

 ##Python
 We use python 2.7.
 No additional requirements so far.
 We use proxy2 as our current proxy (https://github.com/inaz2/proxy2).